BEEF LIVER BALLS

 MINI DOG BISCUITS

-Two dog food companies control 50% of the market in Australia.
+Dog food brands Australia control 50% of the market.

 Let me start by saying that ALL of the dog food companies making dry and wet dog food in Australia are complicit in feeding ALL dogs a HIGH GRAIN diet.
 We are only talking about the first two companies here because they own over 50% of the market, and both of these companies own MANY brands, that happen to all have similar grain levels !